South Ayrshire Council

-South Ayrshire Council (Scottish Gaelic: Comhairle Shiorrachd Àir a Deas) is the local authority for South Ayrshire, one of the 32 council areas of Scotland.
-It was created in 1996, and now comprises eight wards, each with three of four directly elected councillors by the single transferable vote system, which creates a form of proportional representation.
+South Ayrshire Council (Scottish Gaelic: Comhairle Siorrachd Àir a Deas) is the local authority for South Ayrshire, one of the 32 council areas of Scotland.
+It was created in 1996, and now comprises eight wards, each with three or four directly elected councillors by the single transferable vote system, which creates a form of proportional representation.
 The council is based at County Buildings in Ayr.

 History

 South Ayrshire was created in 1996 under the Local Government etc. (Scotland) Act 1994, which replaced Scotland's previous local government structure of upper-tier regions and lower-tier districts with unitary council areas providing all local government services.
 South Ayrshire covered the same area as the abolished Kyle and Carrick district, and also took over the functions of the abolished Strathclyde Regional Council within the area.
 The area's name references its location within the historic county of Ayrshire, which had been abolished for local government purposes in 1975 when Kyle and Carrick district and Strathclyde region had been created.

 In April 2025 allegations emerged, based on a leaked audio recording of a private meeting in 2023, that the Conservative leader of the council, Martin Dowey, had used undue influence to help a company in its bid for a demolition contract the council was procuring.
 Dowey denied any wrongdoing.
 At a meeting on 1 May 2025, the council passed a motion of no confidence in the deputy leader; a similar motion of no confidence in Dowey's leadership was tabled but not voted on.
 However, Dowey resigned as leader later that day, as did the council's provost.
 A few weeks later, the council's chief executive also resigned after similar allegations emerged over the procurement of bids for a different development contract.